 - The flexible structure of a business line of credit lets you use the funds in ways that make sense for your business.
 For example, you might hire a new staff member, acquire additional inventory, finance an upcoming project, or take advantage of a new business opportunity.

 - Most businesses are eligible, even if they’re young or don’t have the highest credit scores.

 - Qualifying for this type of funding is faster and easier than getting a small business loan.
 Typical loan applications are more involved, as banks want to avoid the risk of non-payment.

-- You can immediately charge purchases or access cash, and you only pay back what you've borrowed (with interest, if applicable).
+- You can immediately charge purchases or access cash.

 - If you don’t have a good debt-to-income ratio and a track record of at least two years in business, you may not qualify.